Yoga for Athletes and Its Benefits

-The word ‘yoga’, is a Sanskrit word that means joining together, or uniting and points at uniting the body, spirit and mind.
+The word ‘yoga’, is a Sanskrit word that means joining together or uniting, and points at uniting the body, spirit, and mind.

-Yoga is fast gaining traction in the west with people from all walks of life including celebrities, politicians and athletes practicing it to attain internal peace and strength.
+Yoga is fast gaining traction in the west with people from all walks of life including celebrities, politicians, and athletes practicing it to attain internal peace and strength.

 Yoga for Athletes?

-However, it is said that athletes are more likely to reap the many benefits of yoga since their body is actively involved in action and their mind is screaming for some rest.
+However, it is said that athletes are more likely to reap the many benefits of yoga since their body is actively involved in the action and their mind is screaming for some rest.

 Sportsmen are mostly engaged in activities that require the utmost mental focus and physical strength which put a lot of strain on the body and the mind.